Female fertility: Why lifestyle choices count

 What can I do to promote female fertility?

 Healthy lifestyle choices can help you promote fertility.
-For example:
+Take steps to:

 - Maintain a healthy weight.
-Being overweight or significantly underweight can affect hormone production and inhibit normal ovulation.
-Maintaining a healthy weight can increase the frequency of ovulation and likelihood of pregnancy.
+Being overweight or significantly underweight can inhibit normal ovulation.

 - Avoid the night shift, if possible.
 Regularly working the night shift might put you at higher risk of infertility, possibly by affecting hormone production.
 If you do work the night shift, try to get enough sleep when you're not working.